vallejoj/WorkshopTemplate/workshops/AVBCS-Workshop/LabGuide400.md

 ## Required Artifacts

+- The following lab requires an Oracle Public Cloud account that will be supplied by your instructor.

 - This lab assumes that you have completed the previous labs in this series and created the items covered in those labs.
 If you have not, download the `DemoWSApp_MobileLabImport_2.zip` file and after creating an application in VBCS(instructions found in lab 100), import the zip file provided to set up the items created in the previous labs.

-# Add a Inventory Details Mobile Page
+# Create Mobile Pages for Inventory Details

-- Next we'll add a page to display inventory item details and once that is complete we'll incorporate data retrieved from a third party REST endpoint.
+Next we'll add a page to display inventory item details and once that is complete we'll incorporate data retrieved from a third party REST endpoint.

+### Add a Inventory Details Mobile Page

 - To begin adding the **Details**, open the **main-start** page where we have a list of the inventory items.
 Open the **Page Structure** panel by clicking the icon that resembles a diagram above the component list.
 This will make it easy to see all the components and select the **List View** component which we will work with next.